Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-2/Tool_tip_linked_channel_list.md

 **Step 1**

-1. Unlink all the linked channels from the list of linked channels on MM from RHS of MS Teams sync plugin.
+1. Hover over the channel name in the `list of linked channels` in the RHS of MS Teams sync plugin on MM.

 **Expected**

-The list of linked channels should be empty and the user should be able to see the `Link a channel` button in the RHS of MS Teams sync plugin on MM.
+The user should be able to see the full name of the channel in the tool tip in the RHS of MS Teams sync plugin on MM.